Upgrading to Microsoft Dynamics NAV 2016

-There are certain factors that affect the cost of an upgrade.
-But with each, there are things you can do to lessen the blow considerably:
+There are certain factors that impact the cost of an upgrade, but there are things you can do to lessen the blow considerably:

 If the customization is not in standard NAV, another option is to see if there is a NAV Add-On that fits your needs.
-The upgrade Sales team can assist you in finding a software solution that is specifically for NAV to fit your needs.
 Yes, this software will have to be merged into your new NAV code as well, but ISV software typically has a smaller footprint in the standard NAV code compared to custom written code.
 A good NAV Add-On will have most of their objects outside the standard NAV object range and in a separate object ID range.
 Those ISV objects that are not standard NAV objects can simply be imported to your database.
 The few objects that integrate the software product with NAV can be merged, and usually fit like puzzle pieces since they will come from the same version.

 Custom and Customized Reports

-The number of custom reports and customized reports in your database can have a great effect on your upgrade cost.
+The number of custom reports and customized reports in your database can have a significant impact on your upgrade cost.
 Before the introduction to the RTC client, all reports were written using the old classic client Report Designer.
 But beginning NAV 2013 that tool is gone, and reports are now written in RDLC code using Visual Studio.

 Each report upgraded from a pre-RDLC version must first be transformed to get the report code into the database.
 Thereafter the layout must be designed in Visual Studio.
 This process, though tedious and filled with challenges, is something our ArcherPoint developers have mastered.
 They have transformed and upgraded thousands of reports.
 In most cases the new reports are of a higher quality than the old ones.
 As they find issues in reports such as columns that are too narrow, incorrect totaling, poor document spacing and so forth, they resolve the issues.

-In NAV 2016 you can export a journal to Excel, modify the data, and import it back into the journal.
+In Microsoft Dynamics NAV 2016 you can export a journal to Excel, modify the data, and import it back into the journal.
 Sometimes this exercise can eliminate the need for a Dataport/XMLPort.

-As you may expect, the age of your database has a significant effect on the cost of an upgrade.
-The older the database, the higher the cost.
+As you may expect, the age of your database has a significant impact on the cost of an upgrade: the older the database, the higher the cost.
 The reason for this is that it adds steps to the upgrade process.
 At certain versions, there are “jumps” to get to a new version because it requires a separate migration toolkit.
 Here are the current “jump” versions:

 - Versions lower than 2.6